 - Heart: The heart is a metaphor for all that is deepest and truest in one's self.
 (See Heart and the Cross)

-- Arrow: In The Confessions of St. Augustine (9.2) he writes: "You have pierced our hearts with the arrow of your love, and our minds were pierced with the arrows of your words."
+- Arrow: In The Confessions of St. Augustine (9.2) he writes of his conversion: "You have pierced our hearts with the arrow of your love, and our minds were pierced with the arrows of your words."
 His conversion was as though God had jolted his spiritual heart, just as a paramedic might use a defibrillator to restore the normal rhythm of the physical heart.
 (See the Arrow Cross)

 - Flame: He goes on to describe (13.9) "Your gift sets us afire and we are borne upward; we catch this flame and up we go.
 In our hearts we climb those upward paths, singing the songs of ascent.
 By your fire, your beneficent fire, we are inflamed."
 The symbol shows a heart bursting into flame with love for God.
 (See the Flaming Cross)